boolean-uk/csharp-tdd-todo-list/tdd-todo-list.CSharp.Main/Solution Items/DomainModel.md

 I want to be able to see the date and time that I created each task.

 Task = job
+NB!
+Implemented the job object with id and Date from the start, that is why some of the usercases above have had their string arg changed to id, and also why there is no extension file, but only one.
+Talked with Nigel about it, he said it would be fine.
+Next time Ill doublecheck the requirements

 | Classes       | Methods                                            | Scenario                                                               | Output          |
 |---------------|----------------------------------------------------|------------------------------------------------------------------------|-----------------|